-8In the Leeper, Traum and Walker (2017) setting with Gaussian shocks and constant volatility, this step suggests that the original prior for the standard deviation parameters $100\sigma_s$, $s \in \{a, b, i, p, w, m, g, z\}$, each of which follows an Inverse-Gamma type-2 distribution with mean 0.1 and standard deviation 1, should be adjusted.
-Alternatively, one could also adjust some or all marginal components of the prior for θ^S .
+5In the Leeper, Traum, and Walker (2017) setting with Gaussian shocks and constant volatility, this step suggests that the original prior for the standard deviation parameters should be adjusted.
+Alternatively, one could also adjust other components of the prior for θ^S .